EwanMcA/PubMed-Browser/README.md

 ## Build

-Use pip or pipenv to set up python virtual environment using the supplied Pipfile.
+Use pip or pipenv to install required packages into python virtual environment using the supplied Pipfile.

 `python ./init-db.py`
 `cd frontend`
 `npm install`
 `npm run build`

 ## Run